 - Bagless or Bagged.
 While many people prefer bagless models, especially as you don’t need to spend money buying new bags, they are usually less suitable for people with allergies.

-These are three of the most important considerations – but they are far from the only factors when choosing.
-Other things to think about include the filtration system, attachments, dust capacity and weight.
+These are four of the most important considerations – but they are far from the only factors when choosing.
+Other things to think about include the filtration system (including whether the vacuum has HEPA filters,) dust capacity and weight.

-Please note: The vacuums listed below were available to buy from major sites for under £200 when this article was last updated.
+Please note: The vacuums below were available to buy for under £200 when they were added to this page.
 However, we make no guarantees as to the current prices as this is out of our control.
 If you notice a vacuum on the list that currently costs more than £200, please let us know in the comments so we can remove it.

-One of the most powerful cylinder vacuums is the Miele C3 PowerLine.
-This popular model features a 1600W motor for efficient pickup of dust and dirt, power settings for adjusting suction and a large 11 metre radius.
+One of the most powerful cylinder vacuums in this price range is the Miele C1 Compact PowerLine.
+This popular model has a strong motor for efficient dust and dirt pickup, an adjustable floorhead and a large 9-metre stretch hose.

 It’s a bagged model, with a design that prevents more small particles and dust from escaping than a regular dustbag.
 The bag also automatically closes when the vacuum shuts, preventing allergens and bacteria from escaping.
-Other features include a three stage AirClean filter, large wheels for easy manoeuvrability and several accessories.
+Other features include an AirClean filter, foot operated cable rewind and several accessories.

-If you’re looking for the best cylinder vacuum under £200 then the C3 PowerLine could be the perfect option.
+If you’re looking for the best cylinder vacuum under £200 then the C1 Compact PowerLine could be the perfect option.
 It’s powerful, easy to use and provides excellent filtration.